Urban Foraging Processing & Preservation - Nature & Outdoors quest for Intermediate level adventurers

 2

-Sort by preservation method based on plant type and moisture content.
-Delicate leaves (violet, chickweed) should be eaten within 2-3 days or frozen immediately.
-Hardy greens (dandelion, dock) can be blanched and frozen or dehydrated.
+Delicate leaves (violet, chickweed) must be eaten in 2-3 days or frozen now.
+Hardy greens (dandelion, dock) can be blanched-and-frozen or dehydrated.
 Berries freeze best.
-Roots need washing, chopping, and either dehydrating or tincturing.
+Roots need chopping then dehydrating or tincturing.
 Flowers dry whole on screens.
-Make these decisions within 4 hours of collecting.
+Decide fast—wilted plants don't preserve well.

 3